 Things to Remember About Your Retainer

-- You are instructed to wear your retainer for a year full time, which means 24 hours a day, 7 days a week.
+You are instructed to wear your retainer full-time for a year, which means 24 hours a day, seven days a week.
 After a year, you will need to wear it 2-3 nights a week for your lifetime.

-- Bring your retainer to check-up appointments.
-If anything happens to your retainer (i.e. it doesn't fit, it's broken, or it's lost) please call us ASAP.
+Bring your retainer to check-up appointments.
+If anything happens to your retainer (i.e., it doesn't fit, it's broken, or lost), please call us ASAP.
 If your lower bonded retainer wire comes out, keep it and bring it to your next appointment for rebonding.

-- The first set of retainers is included in your treatment fee.
-Any repair to or replacement of your retainer, or rebonding of your lower retainer, will result in an additional charge to your account.
+The first set of retainers is included in your treatment fee.
+Any repair to or replacement of your retainer or rebonding your lower retainer will incur an additional charge to your account